 The rest of the options are used to adjust the specific parameters of selected items.

 - Location – select a new location from the dropdown list.
-Then click the Update Location button.
-All of the selected items will be moved to the newly chosen location.
+Then click the Update Location button to move all selected items to the newly chosen location.
 If the Location is missing from the dropdown list, first go to the Locations tab and add it.
-Then come back to the Bulk tab and you’ll be able to select it.
+Then come back to the Bulk tab, and you’ll be able to select it.

 - Group – select a new group from the dropdown list.
-Click Update Group to change the group assignment for the selected items.
+Then, click Update Group to change the group assignment for the selected items.
 Don’t see the group you want?
 Go to the Group tab and add it.
-Then when you come back it will be available to select.
+Then when you come back, it will be available to select.